minerupset/minerupset.github.io/blog-folder/docs/2022/Git-and-Excel-VBA.md

 ---
 title: Using GitHub for Excel VBA Projects
 description: Using git for version control doesn't have to be restricted to conventional coding projects - with a little tooling, you can set up Git to work with VBA projects
+keyboards: Excel, Software, VBA, git, GitHub
 date: Januray 10, 2022
 duration: 10 min
 tags:
     - Excel
     - Software
     - VBA
     - git
     - GitHub
 hide:
     - navigation
 ---

 # Using GitHub for Excel VBA Projects

 ## VBA Projects are Real Projects

 Just because VBA is a bit of a garbage language doesn't mean it's not worthy of good tools to help maintain it.
-Setting up version control should be the first step in just about any code project, and with a few lines of VBA, you can integrate your Excel macro project with `git` and GitHub, the most widely used version control tool set available today.
+Setting up version control should be the first step in just about any code project, and with a few lines of VBA, you can integrate your Excel macro project with git and GitHub, the most widely used version control tool set available today.

 To complete this, we'll:

-1. Install GitHub Desktop (if you already have `git` installed, we can skip this)
+1. Install GitHub Desktop (if you already have git installed, we can skip this)
 2. Use VBA to export our code files to an external folder for source control
 3. Use VBA to import the code files back in case we have multiple branches

 ## Set Up GitHub Desktop

-GitHub (and the underlying tool, `git`) are <a href='/2021/Git-Intro' target='_blank'>phenomenal version control tools</a>, and you don't need to know the command line to get started with them.
+GitHub (and the underlying tool, git) are <a href='/2021/Git-Intro' target='_blank'>phenomenal version control tools</a>, and you don't need to know the command line to get started with them.
 We'll be using GitHub desktop to manage our VBA code repository (though if you are familiar with git on the command line, you can use that as well)

 1. Go to <a href='https://desktop.github.com/' target='_blank'>this link</a> to download GitHub for Desktop
 2. Follow <a href='https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/overview/getting-started-with-github-desktop' target='_blank'>this guide</a> to get set up